You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

-Then I met this douchebag, who changed my mindset and nudged me into the right direction.
+Then I met this douchebag, who changed my mindset and nudged me in the right direction.

 First, fearless is limitless.

-Second, you are ugly as f**k and your best bet is to do a plastic surgery.
+Second, you are ugly as f**k and your best bet is to do plastic surgery.

 I knew I wanted to learn those skills ASAP.